Physical therapy billing

 Copayments, coinsurance and deductibles

-- If you use abbreviations unique to your office you should have a standard abbreviation sheet so that everyone in your office uses abbreviations in the same manner.
+- Abbreviations unique to your office should be documented in a standard abbreviation sheet so that everyone in your office uses abbreviations in the same manner.

 - Abbreviations should not be the only documentation when describing care such as: HP, STM, US, MSG, ROM, MT, and WNL.
 The documentation must also include a clear description of the treatment provided and how the patient tolerated the treatment.

 - Documentation stating "treatment tol well" or "continued as above" is not acceptable medical record documentation reimbursable by Priority Health.

 - Provide a definition sheet of abbreviations specific to your office to assist us in interpreting your medical records.

 - Documentation must match the plan of care/treatment.

 - Documentation must support medical necessity of the treatment modality and procedure.

 - When documenting, indicate how the patient tolerated the service, and/or what or why the patient was not able to perform the exercise as instructed.